Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/proposal/active cooling work in progress.md

 - make presentation
 - choose products to purchase before the system closes
 - split the tasks between the 3 of us

+CFD Simulations
+- aimed to support numerical python solutions already been trialled
+- will confirm results are accurate to simulated conditions